Lrimm/Lrimm/Who I am.md

-Sup,

 I'm Luke Rimmington and  I am a self-taught, hobbyist programmer from Australia and this is my ReadMe file for anyone interested.
 I have been programming since
 I was 13 so I am fluent in the following languages:

 HTML, CSS, JS, Python and C#

-With a few more I am partially fluent in.
+With a few more I am mostly fluent in.
 This is my Github personal portfolio.